yaretzj/ChoreCenter/Backend/README.md

 - Finally, click "Set server firewall" at the top of the page.
 You may need to change the settings before you can upload data.
 The easiest option is to add a rule that allows connections from any client, which you can do from below.
 Be sure to click "Save" once you have added this rule.

 ##### Virtual Machine
-- Follow this tutorial for the Virtual Machine and set up according to suitable pricing: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal Lowest tier is good enough for testing project.
+- Follow this tutorial for the Virtual Machine and set up according to suitable pricing: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal
+Cheapest tier (B1s) is good enough for testing project.
 - Connect to the VM and now download the most recent version of Python3
 - Install all the librarys in the requirements.txt in the backend folder as described below